DITA Standard

 - Maps

-- Maps are generally used for web-outputs such as online helps or webhelps.
-They are also useful if you want to structure content in a reusable way.
-For example, a map that includes a chapter can be reused in multiple assets.
+Maps are generally used for web outputs such as online helps or webhelps.
+They are also useful to structure content into reusable blocks of content.
+For example, a part of a document that needs to be reused in other documents can be organized in a map, which can then be easily reused in other maps.
+For more information, see map (DITA 1.3 Standard).

 What reuse methods are available?